bolt12tips/bolt12tips/README.md

 1. From OBS Studio go to `tools -> scripts`
 2. Go to the `Python Settings` tab and select your Python installation
-3. Go to the `Scripts` tab, select `Add Scripts` and select bolt12tips.py
+3. Go to the `Scripts` tab, select `Add Scripts` and select bolt12tips.py from the directory where you unzipped the `bolt12tips-1.0.zip` file.
 4. Create and position the following scene items:
  - image called `cat`, display: hidden
  - text called `received`, display: hidden